Mass spectra and strong decays of charmed and charmed-strange mesons: Discussion

 In the $D_s$-meson sector, the predicted mass for $D_s(1^3F_4)$, is $3134$ MeV, which is comparable with the predictions in Refs.~\cite{Godfrey:2015dva,Zeng:1994vj,Song:2015nia}.
 Our predicted strong decay properties are listed in Table~\ref{Dsmeson1FDecay}.
 It is found that the $D_s(1^3F_4)$ may be a narrow state with a width of

 and dominantly decays into the $DK$, $D^*K$ and $D^*K^*$ channels with branching fractions $\sim 26\%$, $\sim 29\%$ and $\sim 18\%$, respectively.
+To see the dependence of the decay properties of $D_s(1^3F_4)$ on its mass, we also plot the main partial widths and the total width as functions of the mass in Fig.~\ref{DFwaveMirunning}.
+It is found that the partial and total decay widths increase smoothly with the mass.
+With a mass uncertainty of $50$ MeV, the total width of $D_s(1^3F_4)$ varies in the range $\sim 20-50$ MeV.
 The $DK$, $D^*K$ and $D^*K^*$ as the main decay channels are also predicted in Refs.~\cite{Godfrey:2015dva,Song:2015fha,Xiao:2014ura}, however, the predicted width in these works are much broader than ours.
 The $D_s(1^3F_4)$ might have large potentials to be observed in the dominant $DK$ and $D^*K$ channels.